 - C13.
-Review of the proposed Stage I Preliminary Plan has been scheduled for a public hearing before the DRB in accordance with this subsection and the applicant has met all the applicable submission requirements as follows: - The property affected by the Stage I Preliminary Plan is under an application by the property owners. - The applicant submitted a Stage I Preliminary Plan request on a form prescribed by the City. - The applicant identified a professional design team and coordinator.
-See Finding C12. - The applicant has stated the uses involved in the Stage I Preliminary Plan and their locations. - The applicant provided boundary information. - The applicant has submitted sufficient topographic information. - The applicant provided a tabulation of the land area to be devoted to various uses. - The applicant proposes up to three phases of development dependent on roadway and utility access as shown in Exhibit B2. - Any necessary performance bonds will be required.
+Review of the proposed Stage I Preliminary Plan has been scheduled for a public hearing before the DRB in accordance with this subsection and the applicant has met all the applicable submission requirements as follows: - The property affected by the Stage I Preliminary Plan is under an application by the property owners. - The applicant submitted a Stage I Preliminary Plan request on a form prescribed by the City.

+- The applicant identified a professional design team and coordinator.
+See Finding C12. - The applicant has stated the uses involved in the Stage I Preliminary Plan and their locations. - The applicant provided boundary information. - The applicant has submitted sufficient topographic information. - The applicant provided a tabulation of the land area to be devoted to various uses. - The applicant does not propose a stage development schedule. - Any necessary performance bonds will be required.